-2.5) The following fielding restrictions shall apply during the Match.
-Any infringement of these fielding restrictions shall be called and signaled "No Ball" by the striker's end Umpire.
+2.6) The following fielding restrictions shall apply during the Match.
+Any infringement of these fielding restrictions shall be called and signaled "No Ball" by the strikers end Umpire.

-At all Times:
+At all times during the innings:

 At the instant of delivery, there may not be more than five fielders on the leg side.
-In addition, further restrictions apply, at the instant of delivery, during each of the Powerplays as follows: